drym-org/foundation/CONSTITUTION.md

 4. A file attribution/CONTRIBUTORS.md shall be maintained, to contain anyone who has made any kind of direct contribution to the project.

-5. A file attribution/RELATED_WORK.md shall be maintained, to contain any work that appears related to the present work, whether that is by virtue of exhibiting similar ideas or having a similar purpose, or any other connection discernible.
+5. A file attribution/ANTECEDENTS.md shall be maintained, to contain any work that appears related to the present work, whether that is by virtue of exhibiting similar ideas or having a similar purpose, or any other connection discernible.

 6. The repo shall maintain an issue whereby reports of antecedents and other related work are solicited.
-These will be added to RELATED_WORK.
+These will be added to ANTECEDENTS pending evaluation under DIA.

 7. Repository maintainers are responsible for recording all payments made to the project in a payments folder, within 3 days of the payment being received.